quatrix/kpf-rs/readme.md

 - `--resource <RESOURCE>`: Specify a single Kubernetes resource to port-forward (format: type/name:port).
 - `--local_port <PORT>`: Local port to listen on when using a single resource.
 - `--config <CONFIG>`: Path to a JSON configuration file containing multiple port-forwards.
+- `--namespace <NAMESPACE>`: Kubernetes namespace to use for port forwarding (default: "default").
+In config mode, each resource may specify its own namespace.
 - `--verbose <VERBOSE>`: Verbosity level (0-3).
 Higher values produce more detailed logs.
   - **Level 0**: No logging output.
   - **Level 1**: Basic logging and status updates.